Enormous storm Lee lashes New England and Canada with wind, heavy rain, pounding surf

 “I was just expecting more waves smashing up against the rocks a little bit, you know?
 I woke up this morning and I looked out the window and I thought it would be downpouring, but nothing,” she said.
 “Where’s Lee?”

-In Canada, Ian Hubbard, a meteorologist for Environment and Climate Change Canada and the Canadian Hurricane Centre, said Lee won’t be anywhere near as severe as the remnants of Hurricane Fiona, which a year ago washed houses into the ocean, knocked out power to most of two provinces and swept a woman into the sea.
+Canadian meteorologist Jill Maepea said Lee isn’t anywhere near as severe as the remnants of Hurricane Fiona, which a year ago washed houses into the ocean, knocked out power to most of two provinces and swept a woman into the sea.

 But it was still a dangerous storm.
 Kyle Leavitt, director of the New Brunswick Emergency Management Organization, urged residents to stay home, saying, "Nothing good can come from checking out the big waves and how strong the wind truly is."